bfidatadigipres/dpx_encoding/README.md

 RAWcooked encoding functions with two scripts, the first encodes all items found in the RAWcooked encoding path and the second assesses the results of these encoding attempts.
 If an encoding fails, dpx_post_rawcook.sh will assess the error type moving failed files to a seprate folder, and create a new list which allows the RAWcooked first encoding script to try again with a different encoding formula, using '--output-version 2'.
 If it fails again an error is issued to an current errors log, flagging the folder in need of human intervention.

-The TAR script wraps the files, verifies the wrap using 7zip and then generates an MD5 sum of the whole file.
+The Python TAR scripts generates checksums for all items in the DPX folder, TAR wraps the folder using Python tarfile then creates checksums of all the tarfile contents and compares the original with the new MD5 checksum manifest.
+This MD5 manifest is then added into the TAR file, and all processes are output to logs.
 Both encoding scripts move successful encodings to the BFI's Digital Preservation Infrastructure (DPI) ingest path, and associated DPX sequence folders into a dpx_completed/ folder.
 Here the final script assesses the DPX sequences in dpx_completed/ folder by checking the DPI ingest logs for evidence of successful MKV/TAR ingest before deleting the DPX sequence.

 ## Dependencies